KejPi/AbracaDABra/README.md

 # AbracaDABra
 Abraca DAB radio is DAB and DAB+ Software Defined Radio (SDR) application.
-It works with cheap RTL-SDR (RTL2832U) USB sticks but also with Airspy R2 and Mini devices and with many devices supported by <a href="https://github.com/pothosware/SoapySDR/wiki">SoapySDR</a>.
+It works with cheap RTL-SDR (RTL2832U) USB sticks but also with Airspy R2 and Airspy Mini devices and with many devices supported by <a href="https://github.com/pothosware/SoapySDR/wiki">SoapySDR</a>.

 Application is based on Qt6 cross-platform software development framework and can run on any platform supported by Qt6.
 Prebuilt binaries are released for Windows, macOS (both Intel and Apple Silicon) and Linux x86-64 and AARCH64 (AppImage).